software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

     $ conda deactivate

-replace <env_name> with the name of your environment.
+Replace <env_name> with the name of your environment.
 For more instructions, see [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 **If you have Anaconda, please activate your conda environment BEFORE you do the following steps.**